nicojourdain/BUILD_CONFIG_NEMO/README.txt

         cd xxxxx ## TO BE IMPROVED
         ## NB: set jpni=jpnj=jpnij=0 in the &nammpp section of NEMO's namelist.
-        ##     and use the ame &namdom parameters as in the simulation used as BDYs.
+        ##     and use the same &namdom parameters as in the simulation used as BDYs.
         qsub run_nemo.sh    ## this will create mesh_mask_${CONFIG}.nc before crashing
         ./rebuild_mesh_mask.sh 0
         mv mesh_mask.nc $WORKDIR/input/nemo_${CONFIG}/mesh_mask_${CONFIG}.nc ## directory defined as config_dir